Can You Sublimate On Glass? Step By Step Guide To Do It

 Final Words

-Now you can sublimate on glass using our step by step guide process.
-It’s not an impossible task to sublimate to the glass; the only difficulty is understanding the temperature setting.
+It’s not a difficult task; just make sure you select the right substrate and understand the temperature settings.
 For which you have to do the practice.
-We suggest you sublimate some designs on an extra glass substrate.
-It’s best as you’ll be able to know the right temperature setting for your substrate.
+I suggest you sublimate some designs on an extra glass substrate.
+It’s best as you’ll be able to know the right temperature settings for your substrate.